If you would like to find out how to actually shit in the woods, then check out part two of this series: How To ACTUALLY Shit In The Woods.

 That’s right, simply plopping (or squirting) one out onto the ground is not advisable, nor is it by any means the “correct” way of doing things.

-Using your hands, a trowel, your spork, or something equally dig-worthy, dig your cathole in the earth.
+Using your hands, a trowel, spork, or something equally dig-worthy, dig your cathole in the earth.
 Ensure that you are an adequate distance from any water sources, trails, or campsites (200 feet or more), that the hole should be at least six inches deep and about six inches wide (for aiming purposes), and that if you dispose of your store-bought toilet paper in the hole, that it somehow magically comes to rest beneath your poop.
 How?
 I will have to do some experimenting.

 Make sure to bury it (and to stir that shit up with a stick beforehand)!

-Then there is of course the cleanup.
+Then there is, of course, the cleanup.

 How to cleanse your rear of fecal matter and dingleberries, how to return your hands to a state worthy of once again shoveling food into your mouth, and how to properly deal with the small toxic landfill you’ve just produced.